 This is the best way to build a sustainable business because you use established brands and distributors.

 As opposed to campaigns where you actively target people, you target customers actively searching for your products, so you don’t have to create traffic.
 You have a more considerable profit margin and a very reliable supply chain.

 Shopify is easy to use for a flat monthly fee and integrates with automation and email marketing tools, making it easier to reach customers.
 It is the most popular option used by drop shippers, and you can check how to do it in this Shopify dropshipping guide.

-With WordPress, you may pay less but need to have a better understanding of how it works.
+With WordPress, you may pay less but need to better understand how it works.
 Therefore, there is a more significant learning curve, and you will need to put in a bit more effort to create your eCommerce store.
 However, you have much more control and can implement different marketing strategies.